HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/appliance/set-hpovappliancesecurityprotocol.md

 ## Description

 Use this Cmdlet to change the enabled security protocol(s) on the appliance.
-Before modifying the security protocols, a compatibility report should be run using the `Show-HPOVApplianceSecurityModeCompatibilityReport`.
+Before modifying the security protocols, a compatibility report should be run using the Show-HPOVApplianceSecurityModeCompatibilityReport.

  ****NOTE**** When changing active security protocols will require an immediate appliance reboot. ****NOTE****